marijnh/Postmodern/README.md

 The Lisp code in Postmodern is theoretically portable across implementations, and seems to work on all major ones as well as some minor ones such as Genera.
 It is regularly tested on ccl, sbcl, ecl and cmucl.

-ABCL currently has issues with utf-8 and :null.
+ABCL version 1.8.0 broke the dao class inheritance.
+See [https://abcl.org/trac/ticket/479](https://abcl.org/trac/ticket/479).
+Everything other than dao-classes works.

 Please let us know if it does not work on the implementation that you normally use.
 Implementations that do not have meta-object protocol support will not have DAOs, but all other parts of the library should work (all widely used implementations do support this).